Exporting roots and tubers to Europe

 Export competition is a fraction of the global production

-Most of the 357 million tonnes of roots and tubers produced in 2014 are destined for the local market.
-The growth of cassava and yam mainly emphasises the importance of these products as traditional staple crops.
+Most of the worldwide production of yams (66 million tonnes) and cassava (277 million tonnes) in 2017, was destined to local markets.
+The large productions of cassava and yam mainly reflect the importance of these products as traditional staple crops.
 Only a fraction is exported to Europe as fresh products.
 Your potential competition in export is large, but in reality only few suppliers have successfully organised their supply to Europe.

 - Build partnerships with buyers and strive for excellent product quality and handling.
 Do not compete on price alone.

-- Read the Tips for doing business with European buyers on the CBI market intelligence platform and the Competition on the European fresh fruit and vegetables market in general.
+- Read the tips for doing business with European buyers on the CBI market intelligence platform.

 High threshold to enter a niche market